NREL/PRAS/SystemModel_HDF5_spec.md

 The `_core` dataset should be a vector / one-dimensional array storing instances of a compound datatype with the following fields (in order):

- 1. `name`: 128-byte string.
+ 1. `name`: 128-byte ASCII string.
 Stores the **unique** name of each generator-storage unit.
- 2. `category`: 128-byte string.
+ 2. `category`: 128-byte ASCII string.
 Stores the category of each generator-storage unit.
- 3. `region`: 128-byte string.
+ 3. `region`: 128-byte ASCII string.
 Stores the region of each generator-storage unit.

 Each generator-storage unit in the system corresponds to a single instance of